Difference Between Irony and Satire

 Irony vs Satire

-Irony refers to the expression of one’s meaning, typically by using language that signifies the opposite.
+Irony refers to the expression of one’s meaning, by using language that signifies the opposite.
 The irony is associated with tragedy and humour and aims to induce a humorous effect.

 In addition, different types of irony convey varying meanings.
 These types are dramatic irony, situational irony, verbal irony, and comic irony.